momiah/fitness-tracker/README.md

 Component that takes in user Input for Macro Nutrient target (Protien, Carbs, Fats, Exlcude) and generates the exact ingredients needed for a desired recipe
 -  Displays API response using Axios to send user data to OpenAI API
+-  Saves Recipe to Firestore Database

+▶ Saved Recipes *NEW FEATURE*

+-  Fetches recipe from Database and maps onto SavedRecipes component
+-  Feature to export Recipe PDF to user device
+-  Feature to delete recipe from database

 ▶ Progress Tracker
 Displaying 3 metrics: